You can observe a lot by just watching. -Yogi Berra

 Note: The sites are almost always south-facing; the art not necessarily so.
 But almost always on a “panely” slab of a canyon wall.

 - Look around at the junction or entrance/exit of a canyon or a prominent spot such as a high point or pass.
 Much like our rest stop kiosks at highway intersections, the ancient sites tend to be situated where most people pass through.
-In lieu of fast-food restaurants and gas stations, you might find pottery sherds, old dwellings, rock art, or all of these items at essential points of travel.
+In lieu of fast-food restaurants and gas stations, you might find pottery sherds, old dwellings, Rock Images, or all of these items at essential points of travel.
 If you can read a map and understand how people might travel through the land, you will find many of these hidden delights.

 - Look around when on the old travel paths.
-When hiking in New Mexico, I followed the Camino Real for a bit, a colonial Spanish trading route that piggybacked on an even older Puebloan trading route.
+When hiking in New Mexico, I followed the Camino Real for a bit, a colonial Spanish trading route that piggybacked on an even older Pueblo trading route.
 And I then followed some abandoned USFS roads nearby that, no doubt, followed ancients paths as well.
 And what I did see at random?
 An old potsherd.

 The paths through the land that we follow on foot, and many times our paved roads, don’t change that much in many ways.
 The contours of the land often dictate the best path of travel.
 Be it in 2019, 1519, or 1219.